Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-The MetaBot inbox has a single tab "No perimeter".
+The MetaBot inbox has a single tab "No scope".
 The available action from this tab is the transfer of the unanswered question to a chatbot friend.
 The coaches of the chatbot friend then process the question from the inbox of the chatbot friend and integrate it with its knowledge.

 <br />
 <br />